White Sands Missile Range: Significant events

-Image of the 1945 Trinity explosion at the WSMR.
+Trinity explosion at the White Sands Missile Range.

 Geography

 As the largest military installation in the United States, WSMR encompasses almost 3200 sqmi including parts of Doña Ana, Otero, Socorro, Sierra, and Lincoln counties in southern New Mexico.

 Nearby military bases

 Holloman Air Force Base borders WSMR to the east; and WSMR borders the 600000 acre McGregor Range Complex at Fort Bliss to the south (southeast Tularosa Basin and on Otero Mesa) making them contiguous areas for military testing.

 Nearby cities

 WSMR is located between Las Cruces, New Mexico to the west, Alamogordo, New Mexico 40 miles to the east, and Chaparral, New Mexico and El Paso, Texas to the south.

 National park and wildlife refuge

 White Sands National Park and the San Andres National Wildlife Refuge are federally-protected natural areas contained within the borders of WSMR.

 Transportation

 Major highways

 New Mexico State Road 213 enters the range from the south from Chaparral, New Mexico and terminates at U.S. Highway 70, which traverses the southern part of the range in a west-northeast direction and is subject to periodic road closures during test firings at the range.
-U.S. Highway 380 runs east-west along the northern edge of WSMR between San Antonio and Carrizozo, and is also subject to periodic closures during test firings.
+U.S. Highway 380 runs east–west along the northern edge of WSMR between San Antonio and Carrizozo, and is also subject to periodic closures during test firings.
 New Mexico State Road 525 provides access from U.S. Highway 380 to the north end of WSMR near Stallion Army Airfield.